twilio-professional-services/flex-project-template/docs/docs/building/flex-hooks/logger.md

 Use a loggerHook to add your own log destinations.

-Here is the loggerHook from the [`console-log-integration`](/flex-project-template/feature-library/console-log-integration) feature.

-Location: `plugin-flex-ts-template-v2/src/feature-library/console-log-integration/flex-hooks/logger/index.ts`

 ```ts
 import Console from '../../destination/Console';
 import { getLogLevel } from '../../config';